Henry Box Brown: Escape

-The box was received by Williamson, McKim, William Still, and other members of the Philadelphia Vigilance Committee on March 30, 1849, attesting to the improvements in express delivery services.
-When Brown was released, one of the men remembered his first words as "How do you do, gentlemen?"
-He sang a psalm from the Bible, which he had earlier chosen to celebrate his release into freedom.
+The following day, on March 30, 1849, the box was received by Williamson, McKim, William Still, and other members of the Philadelphia Vigilance Committee, attesting to the improvements in express delivery services.
+When Brown was released, one of the men remembered his first words as: "How do you do, gentlemen?"
+He sang a song modeled after Psalm 40, which he had earlier chosen to celebrate his release into freedom.

-In addition to celebrating Brown's inventiveness, as noted by Hollis Robbins, "the role of government and private express mail delivery is central to the story and the contemporary record suggests that Brown's audience celebrated his delivery as a modern postal miracle."
-The government postal service had dramatically increased communication and, despite southern efforts to control abolitionist literature, mailed pamphlets, letters and other materials reached the South.
+In addition to celebrating Brown's inventiveness, Hollis Robbins noted: "The role of government and private express mail delivery is central to the story and the contemporary record suggests that Brown's audience celebrated his delivery as a modern postal miracle."
+The government postal service had dramatically increased communication and, despite southern efforts to control abolitionist literature, mailed pamphlets, letters, and other materials reached the South.

 Cheap postage, Frederick Douglass observed in The North Star, had an "immense moral bearing".
 As long as federal and state governments respected the privacy of the mails, everyone and anyone could mail letters and packages; almost anything could be inside.
 In short, the power of prepaid postage delighted the increasingly middle-class and commercial-minded North and increasingly worried the slave-holding South.

 Brown's escape highlighted the power of the mail system, which used a variety of modes of transportation to connect the East Coast.
 The Adams Express Company, a private mail service founded in 1840, marketed its confidentiality and efficiency.
-It was favored by abolitionist organizations and "promised never to look inside the boxes it carried."
+It was favored by abolitionist organizations and "promised never to look inside the boxes it carried".